cljsinfo/cljs.info/md/faq.md

 numbers: Java numbers, JavaScript as one number type
 strings: same

-## Why does ClojureScript require the JVM / Java?
+### %jvm% Why does ClojureScript require the JVM / Java?
 I thought this was a JavaScript thing.

 ClojureScript *is* a JavaScript thing.

-## What is Leiningen?
+### %leiningen% What is Leiningen?
 Why do I need this for ClojureScript?

 Leiningen is a popular build tool for Clojure projects.
 The ClojureScript compiler relies on Clojure, so in a sense, a ClojureScript project is also a